 For example, the chatbot of American Eagle, a US clothing retailer, starts with offering to match an outfit to the clothes in a photo you upload, to shop their jeans collection, or to contact Customer Service.

-If you decide to look at the jeans, the bot then asks whether you would like to see men’s or women’s jeans and then about the style you prefer.
+If you decide to look at the jeans, the chatbot then asks whether you would like to see men’s or women’s jeans and then about the style you prefer.

 Your answers allow the bot to come up with the line of products matching your preferences.
-Finally, for each suggested item, the bot offers to build an outfit.
+Finally, for each suggested item, the chatbot offers to build an outfit.

 This is the experience users seek when they prefer chatbots to websites or applications.
 They are seeking a personalized approach; they want to be offered something that fits their specific needs.